mylesieong/hello-world/README.md

 # hello-world
-A hello world on github
+A hello world on github.
+By finishing this file, the related issue of finishing this README is closed.